genomematt/xenomapper/README.md

 	                        be calculated in the multimapping species.
 Score is -6
 	                        * mismatches + -5 * indel open + -3 * indel extend +
 	                        -2 * softclip.
+	  --use_zs              Use the value of the ZS tag in place of XS for determining the mapping score of the next best alignment.
+Used with HISAT as the XS:A tag is conventionally used for strand in spliced mappers.
 	  --version             print version information and exit